 Sclerotherapy is the gold standard of care in the treatment of spider veins and is a relatively simple procedure that involves injecting an FDA-approved solution directly into the vein via a tiny needle.
 The sclerosant solution irritates the lining of the vein, causing it to collapse and seal closed.
 The vein is eventually reabsorbed and fades.

 While sclerotherapy isn’t dependent on skin type, it works best on smaller vessels, and only patients who have recently experienced clotting issues are not qualified for the therapy.
-Schedule a complimentary vein screening with Dr. Schwartz to see if sclerotherapy is right for you.
+Schedule a vein screening with Dr. Schwartz to see if sclerotherapy is right for you.
 Sclerotherapy with laser treatment to achieve the best results and maximum spider vein removal.
 Since both methods are non-invasive and have little to no downtime, most people will make good candidates for both treatments.

 Sclerotherapy is a quick, in-office treatment session that takes between 20-40 minutes.
 There’s no significant preparation other than cleansing or sterilizing the skin, as with any injection.
 You may require multiple sessions, depending on the severity of your condition and the number of veins or treatment areas.